-Tycho's great brass globe.
-Tycho Brahe (1546-1601) was a Danish astronomer.
-This celestial globe was one of the instruments at Tycho's observatory at Uraniborg, on the island of Hven.
+Tycho Brahe's Great Brass Globe, one of the instruments at Tycho's observatory at Uraniborg on the island of Hven, between Denmark and Sweden.
 The globe showed the positions of the stars and constellations with great accuracy.
 It was made of wood, covered with brass and carefully packed with parchment to be exactly spherical.
 It was left to weather for several seasons in order to ensure it would not change shape after calibration.
 The construction process took a total of 25 years.
-Illustration from Tycho's Astronomiae Instauratae Mechanica (1598).
+The illustration is from Tycho's book Astronomiae Instauratae Mechanica, published in Wandesburgi in 1598.

 Model release not required.
 Property release not required.